-Are you a Python programmer with an interest in BIDS who knows all about GE and / or. →Philips data?
+Are you a Python programmer with an interest in BIDS who knows all about GE and / or Philips data?

 Are you experienced with parsing stimulus presentation log-files?
-Or do you have ideas. →to improve the this toolkit or its documentation?
-Have you come across bugs?
-Then you are highly. →encouraged to provide feedback or contribute to this project on https://github.com/Donders-Institute/ →bidscoin.
+Or do you have ideas. \hookrightarrow to improve provide feedback or contribute to this project on https://github.com/Donders-Institute/ -bidscoin.